Updated: Nov 14

-In “Post-Pandemic, the Office will Now Have a Whole New Look” (July 12, 2021), data from multiple studies in the United States highlight future shifts within the work environment.
-In one study, 9 out of 10 organizations stated they will be combining remote and on-site work post-pandemic (McKinsey Survey 2021).
-Similarly, another study shared that 70% of companies with plans in place stated they will adopt a hybrid model (Mercer, 2021).
-In the United Kingdom, a 2021 study by Owl Labs found that 84% of UK businesses plan on having a hybrid, flexible or remote workforce post-pandemic.
-Highlights from a Deloitte 2021 study shared in “Planning for the World of Hybrid Work” (June 30, 2021) shared that corporations plan to be creative in reimagining physical spaces, hybrid work models, and even integrating augmented and virtual reality.
-While onsite employment will always be a part of the workforce, having the skills and experience to learn and work in hybrid and online environments will expand potential employment opportunities for future graduates.
+The article “Post-Pandemic, the Office will Now Have a Whole New Look" shares data is shared from multiple studies in the United States on future shifts within the work environment.
+In one study by McKinsey, 9 out of 10 organizations stated they will be combining remote and onsite work post-pandemic (Dickler, 2021).
+Similarly, in another study Mercer shared that 70% of companies, with plans in place, stated they will adopt a hybrid model (Dickler, 2021).
+In the United Kingdom, a 2021 study by Owl Labs found that 84% of UK businesses plan on having a hybrid, flexible, or remote workforce post-pandemic (Shepherd, 2021).
+Highlights from a Deloitte 2021 study shared in “Planning for the World of Hybrid Work” (Girzadas, 2021) that corporations plan to be creative in reimagining physical spaces, hybrid work models, and even integrating augmented and virtual reality.
+While onsite employment will always be a part of the workforce, having the skills and experience to learn and work in hybrid, flexible, and online environments will expand potential employment opportunities for future graduates.

 The University of Arizona

 The Learning to Learn (L2L) Series, which falls under Academic Affairs at the University of Arizona, includes six strategies that support learning.
 Each strategy builds upon theory and research as shared in Figure 1.
-You can click on links on the L2L site to “explore” each strategy and access definition of terms, videos, and application examples across different contexts.
-Additionally, there is a Strategy Toolkit for Instructors with videos, a blog, PPT slides, and additional resources.
+You can click on links on the L2L webpage to “explore” each strategy and access definitions of terms, videos, and application examples across different contexts.
+Additionally, there is a Strategy Toolkit for Instructors with videos, a blog, PowerPoint slides, and additional resources.

 RetrievalPractice.org is an educational hub that provides research, resources, and strategies that build upon the science of learning.
-They provide six practice guides that can be downloaded which span K-12 and higher education as shared in Figure 2.
+They provide six practice guides that can be downloaded which span PK-12 and higher education as shared in Figure 2.
 These resources are also available in Spanish, Portuguese, Dutch, and Mandarin.
-RetrievalPractice.org also offers Weekly Teaching Tips that you can subscribe to that provides strategies and resources to support teaching and learning.
+RetrievalPractice.org also offers Weekly Teaching Tips through a free online subscription that provides innovative strategies and resources to support teaching and learning.

 The Learning Scientists

-The Learning Scientists include cognitive scientists who provide scientific research and resources for educators that build upon the science of learning.
-The Learning Scientists provide six strategies to support instruction and transfer of learning as shared in Figure 3.
-You can click on each strategy to access posters, PPT slides, bookmarks, videos, and blogs related to each of the six strategies.
-You can also subscribe to receive new blogs and podcast episodes.
+The Learning Scientists includes cognitive scientists who provide scientific research and resources for educators that build upon the science of learning.
+The Learning Scientists provides six strategies to support instruction and transfer of learning as shared in Figure 3.
+You can click on each strategy to access posters, PowerPoint slides, bookmarks, videos, and blogs related to each of the six strategies.
+The Learning Scientists have a free online subscription that provides updates on new blogs and podcast episodes.

-Educators are encouraged to explore the extensive resources available online that support teaching and learning from PK-12 through higher education.
-The knowledge, skills, and experience gained by students within the classroom across course formats, support critical lifelong skills needed in the global workforce.
+Educators are encouraged to explore the extensive resources available online that support teaching and learning from PK-12 education through higher education.
+The knowledge, skills, and experience gained by students across all course formats (face-to-face, hybrid, HyFlex online) support critical lifelong skills needed in the global workforce.

-In designing new courses, revising current ones, or pivoting across formats, the question to ask is: What’s in your course?
 Learn more about how INTERACT123 can support your work with pivotal pedagogy and evidence-based practices.
-Dr. Kristen Betts